paritytech/polkadot-testnet-faucet/client/README.md

 ## Development

 To develop you need two env variables:
-- `VITE_CAPTCHA_KEY`: The [reCaptcha v3 site key](https://www.google.com/u/1/recaptcha/admin).
+- `PUBLIC_CAPTCHA_KEY`: The [reCaptcha v2 site key](https://www.google.com/u/0/recaptcha/admin).
-- `VITE_FAUCET_URL`: The endpoint to contact the faucet.
+- `PUBLIC_FAUCET_URL`: The endpoint to contact the faucet.

-The reason for which these variables have `VITE` as a prefix is a security meassure to not upload any unnecesary data.
-[More info here](https://vitejs.dev/guide/env-and-mode.html#env-files)
+The reason for which these variables have `PUBLIC_` as a prefix is a security meassure to not upload any unnecesary data.
+[More info here](https://kit.svelte.dev/docs/modules#$env-static-public)

-If you wish to only interact with the flow but do not wish to contact the faucet, you can set the following env variable to true `VITE_DEMO`.
+If you wish to only interact with the flow but do not wish to contact the faucet, you can set the following env variable to true `PUBLIC_DEMO_MODE`.
 This will show that the application is running on Demo mode and will not contact the faucet but simulate the flow.

 ## Scripts

 - `yarn run dev`: To deploy a development instance of the project
-- `yarn run build`: To build the project in the `dist` directory
+- `yarn run build`: To build the project in the `build` directory
 - `yarn run check`: To lint the project of unnecessary code

+### Build static site
+If you wish to build the site as a static site, when building add the enviroment variable `STATIC=true`.
+This will disable any kind of server side rendering and will prerender all the content.
+You won't be able to dynamically load enviroment variables if you do this.

 ## Deployment